The Dictator: Controversies

-Alleged Islamophobia, anti-Arabism
+Islamophobia and anti-Arabism

 The film has been described by some critics as being Islamophobic, particularly noting the pronounced stereotype of Middle Eastern dictators, who are mostly Muslims.
 It is also reported to negatively portray stereotypical views about Arabs through visual symbols and attributes within characters and settings.
 Aladeen himself portrays a stereotypical Muslim Arab ruler identity, despite Aladeen not actually being Arab; his iconic beard and traditional Middle Eastern traits are things that allow audiences to link his character to Arabs and Muslims.
-This is considered controversial because of the connection between Aladeen and bin Laden throughout the film, where both visual and auditory components suggest that there is a close friendship between the two.
-However, the controversial stance and negative depiction of bin Laden further reinforces the idea that Arab dictators are terrorists and "barbaric".
+It was suggested this character's image is also linked to terrorism as the film shows an image of Osama bin Laden that Aladeen resembles, and the film jokes that there is a close friendship between the two.
+Critics argued this negative depiction of an Arab leader further reinforces the idea of Arabs as "barbaric" terrorists.

-The film further allows for the generic and stereotypical ideas of Muslims and Arabs as backwards, which can be seen through the visual comparisons between the West and the East.
+Critics suggest the film further allows for the generic and stereotypical ideas of Muslims and Arabs as backwards, which can be seen through the visual comparisons between the West and the East.
 For instance, during Aladeen's visit to New York, he and his men arrive riding camels, whereas the background of the city depicts cars and other modern modes of transportation.
-Furthermore, another misleading portrayal of Arabs is demonstrated through Aladeen's hyper-sexuality, particularly the scenes where he is surrounded by his "harem", multiple women engaging intimately, which supports stereotypical exotic images of Arab women.
+Furthermore, it has been argued that Aladeen's hyper-sexuality, particularly the scenes where he is surrounded by his "harem" support a stereotypical image of an exotic East where woman serve as "slaves" to their master.

-Wadiya's flag is also said to resemble the flag of Iraq due to both flags having similar lettering, which suggests that these depictions of Wadiya as "the Orient", an inferior nation to those of the "West", further exemplifies how Hollywood and Western media view and represent the East, especially when there is a political agenda at play.
-This is also reflected through Aladeen's intention of developing nuclear weapons to use against Western nations and Israel, further demonizing Arab nations, according to some negative critiques of the film.
+Wadiya was suggested by critics as a generalized idea of "the Orient" and that Wadiya's flag, which can be argued resembles the flag of Iraq, places the "the Orient" in conflict with the West.
+This is also reflected through Aladeen's intention of developing nuclear weapons to use against Western nations and Israel, which highlights the anxiety of Muslim Arab nations as dangerous to the West, according to some negative critiques of the film.